spaceshipearth/pyspaceship/README.md

 The site will be accessible on localhost port 9876 (it's a countdown!).

+## Sending email locally ##

+Create a file called sendgrid.key and place the sendgrid secret inside on a single line by itself

 ## MySQL ##

 This app expects a MySQL database on port 9877.